Miguel Rojas Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The 9.7 strikeouts per nine innings put together by the Cubs pitching staff ranks sixth in the league.

-- The Cubs have the sixth-ranked team ERA across all league pitching staffs (3.75).
+- The Cubs have the seventh-ranked team ERA across all MLB pitching staffs (3.75).

-- Taillon (0-2) starts for the Cubs, his third of the season.
+- Smyly (0-1) takes the mound for the Cubs to make his third start of the season.

-- The right-hander last pitched on Sunday against the Texas Rangers, when he went five innings, allowing three earned runs while giving up six hits.
+- His most recent time out came on Monday against the Seattle Mariners, when the lefty went five innings, surrendering one earned run while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.